diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 ## Continuing building on Docker Machine

-At this moment one of our core products - GitLab Runner - and one of it's most important features - ability to auto-scale job execution environments - depends on an external product that is abandoned.
+At this moment one of our core products - GitLab Runner - and one of its most important features - ability to auto-scale job execution environments - depends on an external product that is abandoned.

 Docker Machine project itself is also hard to maintain.
-Its design starts to show up its age, which makes it not easy to bring there new features and fixes.
+Its design starts to show its age, which makes it hard to bring new features and fixes.
 A huge codebase that it brings with a lack of internal knowledge about it makes it hard for our maintainers to support and properly handle incoming feature requests and community contributions.

 An example problem that we could point is that the latest version available still depends on Go 1.12 (which is unsupported since a few years now) and on `Gopkg` packaging tooling.
 Migration of that to what we're using now for rest of our Golang based products would require a lot of effort.

 Another problem is the fact that Docker Machine, from its beginnings, was focused on managing Linux based instances only.
 Despite that at some moment Docker got official and native integration on Windows, Docker Machine never followed this step.
-Nor it's designed to make such integration easy.
+Nor its designed to make such integration easy.

 There is also no support for MacOS.
 This one is obvious - Docker Machine is a tool to maintain hosts for Docker Engine and there is no native Docker Engine for MacOS.
 And by native we mean MacOS containers executed within MacOS operating system.
 Docker for MacOS product is not a native support - it's just a tooling and a virtualized Linux instance installed with it that makes it easier to develop Linux containers on MacOS development instances.

 This means that only one of three of our officially supported platforms - Linux, Windows and MacOS - have a fully-featured support for CI/CD auto-scaling.
 For Windows there is a possibility to use Kubernetes (which in some cases have limitations) and maybe with a lot of effort we could bring support for Windows into Docker Machine.
 But for MacOS, there is no auto-scaling solution provided natively by GitLab Runner.

 This is a huge limitation for our users and a frequently requested feature.
 It's also a limitation for our SaaS runners offering.
 We've maintained to create some sort of auto-scaling for our SaaS Windows and SaaS MacOS runners hacking around Custom executor.
 But experiences from past three years show that it's not the best way of doing this.
 And yet, after this time, Windows and MacOS runners autoscaling lacks a lot of performance and feature support that we have with our SaaS Linux runners.

 To keep supporting our customers and the wider community and to improve our SaaS runners maintenance we need to design a new mechanism for GitLab Runner auto-scaling.
 It not only needs to support auto-scaling, but it also needs to do that in the way to enable us to build on top of it to improve efficiency, reliability and availability.

 ### Design principles